Checks the CPU usage is below a threshold.

 Alerts and notifications

-Anturis provides e-mail, SMS, and voice alerts that can be configured precisely to your needs.
+Anturis provides e-mail and SMS alerts that can be configured precisely to your needs.

 Incident severity levels